Dari0o/Face-Recognition/README.md

 !!!IMPORTANT!!!
 You need to change the path at the top of the code to where the .xml file is locatet!

 This program accesses the camera and saves a video.
-The video lenght can be adjusted so there wont be one big video file. the video file doesnt get deleted, it just gets cut of and there will be a new video file.
-(The old one doesnt get deleted)
+The recording of the old video file will stop and a new recording will start.
+I added this feature so there wont be one big video file.

-It detects frontal faces and takes a screenshot of the face only.
+It detects frontal faces and takes a screenshot of the face only and saves it in an extra folder.

 Programm can be closed by pressing "q"

+I use it on my raspberry pi 4 with 2 gb ram and it works great.
+I also use a camera modell wich can change between normal recording and infrared.